twentyOne2x/attnmarkets-docs/pages/introduction/who-attn-is-for.md

 Examples:

 - launchpads and incubators,
 - project studios,
 - vertical networks that spin up multiple products.

-What you want:
+Typical goals:

-- to plug “revenue-backed credit” into your launch template,
+- plug **revenue-backed credit** into your launch template,
-- to use vesting + future revenue to support bigger tickets for your best teams,
+- use vesting + future revenue to support larger tickets for your best teams,
-- to earn a share of the financing stack.
+- earn a share of the financing stack.

 Your section:
 [For Launchpads & Incubators](../users/for-launchpads-and-incubators.md)